 9.5 How we will refund you.
 If you are entitled to a refund under these terms we will refund you the price you paid for the products excluding delivery costs, by the method you used for payment.
 However, we may make deductions from the price, as described below.

-(a) We may reduce your refund of the price (excluding delivery costs) to reflect any reduction in the value of the goods if this has been caused by your handling them in a way which would not be permitted in a shop.
+(a) All goods must be returned in their original packaging, with any labels still attached, and otherwise in a condition enabling us to sell the product as new.
+We may reduce your refund of the price (excluding delivery costs) to reflect any reduction in the value of the goods if this has been caused by your handling them in a way which would not be permitted in a shop.
 If we refund you the price paid before we are able to inspect the goods and later discover you have handled them in an unacceptable way, you must pay us an appropriate amount.

 (b) Where the product is a service, we may deduct from any refund an amount for the supply of the service for the period for which it was supplied, ending with the time when you told us you had changed your mind.
 The amount will be in proportion to what has been supplied, in comparison with the full coverage of the contract.